History of radio: Audio transmission

-Around the same time American inventor Lee de Forest experimented with an arc transmitter, which unlike the discontinuous pulses produced by spark transmitters, created steady "continuous wave" signal that could be used for amplitude modulated (AM) audio transmissions.
+Around the same time American inventor Lee de Forest experimented with an arc transmitter, which unlike the discontinuous pulses produced by spark transmitters, created a steady "continuous wave" signal that could be used for amplitude modulated (AM) audio transmissions.
 In February 1907 he transmitted electronic telharmonium music from his laboratory station in New York City.
 This was followed by tests that included, in the fall, Eugenia Farrar singing "I Love You Truly".
 In July 1907 he made ship-to-shore transmissions by radiotelephone—race reports for the Annual Inter-Lakes Yachting Association (I-LYA) Regatta held on Lake Erie—which were sent from the steam yacht Thelma to his assistant, Frank E. Butler, located in the Fox's Dock Pavilion on South Bass Island.

 Broadcasting

 The Dutch company Nederlandsche Radio-Industrie and its owner-engineer, Hanso Idzerda, made its first regular entertainment radio broadcast over station PCGG from its workshop in The Hague on 6 November 1919.
 The company manufactured both transmitters and receivers.
 Its popular program was broadcast four nights per week using narrow-band FM transmissions on 670 metres (448 kHz), until 1924 when the company ran into financial trouble.

 Regular entertainment broadcasts began in Argentina, pioneered by Enrique Telémaco Susini and his associates.
 At 9 pm on August 27, 1920, Sociedad Radio Argentina aired a live performance of Richard Wagner's opera Parsifal from the Coliseo Theater in downtown Buenos Aires.
-Only about twenty homes in the city had receivers to tune in this program.
+Only about twenty homes in the city had receivers to tune in to this program.